PLT-Columbia/Assignment-1-Lexical-Analysis/README.md

 ## Submission
-For this programming assignment, you will commit and push to the remote repository.
+For this programming assignment, you will commit and push to the *master* branch of the remote repository.
 Please make sure not to modify the `.gitignore` file during submission.

 ## Piazza